One Bowl Sheet Pan Pancakes

 • 2 Eggs

-• 1¼ Cups Oat Milk – alternate: another non-dairy milk of your choice
+• 1¼ Cups Oat Milk – alternate: dairy or another non-dairy milk of your choice

 • ¼ Cup Butter – vegan or dairy - melted